 Associate Professor Matire Harwood

-Matire is an appointed member to the Waitemata DHB and was appointed the 2017 L’Oréal UNESCO For Women in Science Fellowship in recognition of her work addressing the inequities of health-related outcomes between indigenous and non-indigenous people
+Matire was awarded the 2017 L’Oréal UNESCO For Women in Science Fellowship in recognition of her work addressing the inequities of health-related outcomes between Indigenous and non-Indigenous people

 Professor Greg Jones

 Professor Greg Jones is a Research Professor at the Department of Surgical Sciences, University of Otago with a focus on identifying markers to aid the detection of cardiovascular diseases.
 These include testing for inherited (genetic) and environment-induced (epigenetic) changes that can be detected in simple blood tests.